matt-williams987/gear-calc/readme.md

 ## Help

-Pedal Furiously is a an animated bicycle gear calculator. sThe peed of the bike is calculated based on an approximately 700 x 28c wheel size.
+Pedal Furiously is a an animated bicycle gear calculator.
+The speed of the bike is calculated based on an approximately 700 x 28c wheel size.

 *Hint: use arrow keys to adjust values precisely.*